 - 3. Framingham formula 6: QTc = QT + 0.154 (1 − RR)

 Fredericia or Framingham corrections may have more uniform correction over a wide range of heart rate.
 When heart rate is particularly fast or slow Fredericia or Framingham corrections are more accurate and should be used instead 3.

 QTc interval is pathological if it is greater than 440 ms in men, and 460 ms in women.

 QT prolongation is associated with a risk for cardiac arrhythmias given that it can result in early afterdepolarizations, provoke torsades de pointes, and lead to ventricular fibrillation, causing sudden cardiac death 3.

 Long QT interval: QT interval 480 ms, corrected QT interval 537 ms with HR of 75 bpm.

 QT prolongation can be due to common genetic variants or the acquired long QT syndrome.
 Acquired QT prolongation is more prevalent than the congenital form 7.

 - Romano-Ward syndrome.

 Drugs are one of the most common causes of acquired QT prolongation 7.

 More than 50 medicines have been found to cause QT prolongations.
-Some common medicines that may cause the disorder include: Antihistamines and decongestants, diuretics, antibiotics, antiarrhythmic medicines, antidepressant and antipsychotic medicines, Cholesterol-lowering medicines and some diabetes medicines.
+Some common medicines that may cause the disorder include: antihistamines and decongestants, diuretics, antibiotics, antiarrhythmic drugs, antiparasitic such as hydroxychloroquine, antidepressant and antipsychotic medicines, cholesterol-lowering medicines and some diabetes medicines.